 Microsoft Dynamics 365 CRM is a little more expensive to implement on a basic level, but if you plan to scale up, the cost of using both eventually increases to comparable levels depending on how you customize.
 While its customization abilities and user-friendly UI aren’t quite at Salesforce’s level, Dynamics 365 is better at reporting.
 And if you want or need an on-premises deployment, a Microsoft Dynamics 365 plan is the only way to go, as Salesforce is cloud-based.

-Your decision should be based on what business systems you already have in place, what features your team of users require to excel, and how much you’re willing to spend.
+Your decision should be based on your existing business systems, the features your team of users requires to excel, and your willingness to spend.

 If you’d like to learn more about Dynamics, Salesforce, or any other CRM systems, we’re here to help.
 Check out our CRM Software Buyer’s Guide.